 In this article, I discuss the ins and outs of the two main bed designs for CNC lathe machines: the true slant bed and the flatbed “flying wedge” configurations.

-First we will dive into the "true slant bed” design.
-Unlike the flatbed “flying wedge” design - where the “slant” is achieved by the addition of a bolt-on wedge that is mounted on the cross slide - the true slant bed machine casting is manufactured with the slant built in.
-This not only offers more rigidity and thermal stability, but also proves to give the casting more overall mass, and means you have a much heavier machine with a smaller footprint.
-Typically the true slant bed design is offered in one of two slant angles: 30 degree and 45 degree, but there are also some 60 degree models available.
+Unlike the flatbed “flying wedge” design, where the slant is achieved by the addition of a bolt-on wedge that is mounted on the cross slide, the true slant bed machine casting is manufactured with the slant built in.
+This not only offers more rigidity and thermal stability, but also provides the casting more overall mass.
+This means you have a much heavier machine with a smaller footprint.
+Typically, the true slant bed design is offered in one of two slant angles: 30 degrees and 45 degrees.
+However, there are also some 60-degree models available.

 Thermal dynamics are also a big consideration in any machining process.
-The angular configuration of the base casting, and extended X-axis guideways, also offer better rigidity and part accuracies.
-Since the linear rails are longer, the base saddle casting that carries the turret can also be longer - providing a much sturdier base of support for the turret.
-And as the machine components begin to heat-up during the machining process, the headstock, tailstock, and cross slide will all begin to grow along the same 30, 45, or 60 degree plane as the X-axis - unlike the flatbed “flying wedge” design, where the X-axis is mounted on a slant, but the rest of the machine components are mounted on the horizontal flatbed plane.
+The angular configuration of the base casting and extended X-axis guideways offer better rigidity and part accuracies.
+Since the linear rails are longer, the base saddle casting that carries the turret can also be longer, providing a much sturdier base of support for the turret.
+As the machine components begin to heat up during the machining process, the headstock, tailstock and cross slide will all begin to grow along the same 30-, 45-, or 60-degree plane as the X-axis.
+This differs from the flatbed “flying wedge” design, where the X-axis is mounted on a slant, but the rest of the machine components are mounted on the horizontal flatbed plane.

-For more information on purchashing considerantions, or on turning and turning centers in general, please check out one of these past articles:
+For more information on purchasing considerations, or on turning and turning centers in general, please check out one of these past articles: